antonycc/gpg-test/README.md

 TODO
 ==
-- Parametrise encryption and decryption and allow target files to be in an arbitrary location
-- Add decrypt to environment variables
-- Single script for generate and export
-- Single script for import, update recipients, decrypt, encrypt
-- Move scripts and config to sub-folder and allow invocation from arbitrary location
+- Move scripts and config to sub-folder
+- Rename scripts to drop the GPG part
 - Specify key size in config (Cygwin's gnupg takes up to 4096 on the command line)
 - Select algorithm in config rather than allowing Cygwin to prompt
-- Rename scripts to drop the GPG part
-- Automated test
-- Robot existing contributor for test exercise on github project
 - Select appropriate model to avoid trust warning
 - Extract examples into platform specific documents (OS X, Ubuntu, Cygwin)
+- Automated test (generate,export,update->encrypt->decrypt)
+- Robot existing contributor for test exercise on github project

+Done (to test)
+==
+- Decrypt to environment variables
+- Parametrise encryption and decryption and allow target files to be in an arbitrary location
+- Allow invocation from arbitrary location
+- Single script for generate and export and update recipients

 Initial project set up
 ==